Pregabalin: Absorption

 Pregabalin is absorbed from the intestines by an active transport process mediated via the large neutral amino acid transporter 1 (LAT1, SLC7A5), a transporter for amino acids such as L-leucine and L-phenylalanine.
-Very few (less than 10 drugs) are known to be transported by this transporter.
-Unlike gabapentin, which is transported solely by the LAT1, pregabalin seems to be transported not only by the LAT1 but also by other carriers.
+Few (less than 10 drugs) are known to be transported by this transporter.
+Unlike gabapentin, which is transported solely by the LAT1, pregabalin seems to be transported by the LAT1 and by other carriers as well.
 The LAT1 is easily saturable, so the pharmacokinetics of gabapentin are dose-dependent, with diminished bioavailability and delayed peak levels at higher doses.
 In contrast, this is not the case for pregabalin, which shows linear pharmacokinetics and no saturation of absorption.

 The oral bioavailability of pregabalin is greater than or equal to 90% across and beyond its entire clinical dose range (75 to 600 mg/day).
 Food does not significantly influence the oral bioavailability of pregabalin.
 Pregabalin is rapidly absorbed when administered on an empty stomach, with a T_{max} (time to peak levels) of generally less than or equal to 1 hour at doses of 300 mg or less.
-However, food has been found to substantially delay the absorption of pregabalin and to significantly reduce peak levels without affecting the bioavailability of the drug; T_{max} values for pregabalin of 0.6 hours in a fasted state and 3.2 hours in a fed state (5-fold difference), and the C_{max} is reduced by 25–31% in a fed versus fasted state.
+Food has been found to substantially delay the absorption of pregabalin and to significantly reduce peak levels without affecting the bioavailability of the drug; T_{max} values for pregabalin of 0.6 hours in a fasted state and 3.2 hours in a fed state (5-fold difference), and the C_{max} is reduced by 25–31% in a fed versus fasted state.